demetriusj/janrain/README.md

 There is optional one last step before we get into code go to your dashboard and click on "Settings" under the "Quick Links" on the right-hand side.
 If you plan to use janrain on a domain other than localhost you will need to add that domain to the "Token URL Domains".
 There are also many different settings like "Provider Configuration" on the dashboard page.
 I would recommend exploring them later after you get your code up and running.

 ## Demo

+Validate and login a user using Janrain.
+The social login/registration widget will post back to your site at which point you can make the auth call to validate the request on a back-channel and get the users details.

+		var
+			janrain = require('janrain'),
+			engageAPI = janrain('{API_KEY}'); // API_KEY is the "API Key (Secret)" in your janrain dashboard

+		var token = '{token_from_post}';

+		engageAPI.authInfo(token, true, function(err, data) {
+		  if(err) {
+		    console.log('ERROR: ' + err.message);
+		    return;
+		  }

+			// login the user to your site
+			// the data contains profile, friends, provider, etc.
+			// read the API docs for details.
+		});

+Get a users contact list in the portable [contact format](http://portablecontacts.net/).
+This will only work on Pro and Enterprise accounts only.

 		var
 			janrain = require('janrain'),